stanvanheumen/ngx-storage/README.md

 ### Clear

 When you call this method the subscriptions on the `get<T>()` observable will automatically get set to null.
-And the local storage will be cleared.
+And the local storage will be cleared of the provided key.

 ```typescript
 this.storage.clear('my-local-storage-token');